jgm/pandoc/INSTALL.md

     old.

-  - We provide a binary package for amd64 architecture on the download page.
+  - We provide a binary package for amd64 architecture on the [download page].
 This provides both pandoc and pandoc-citeproc.
 The executables are statically linked and have no dynamic dependencies.
 Both a tarball and a deb installer are provided.